Sean Price: Career

 A member of the underground hip hop collective Boot Camp Clik, Price first appeared on Smif-N-Wessun's 1995 album Dah Shinin'.
 He would soon resurface in 1996 as one half of the critically acclaimed Brooklyn duo Heltah Skeltah, who released their debut album Nocturnal on Duck Down Records that year.
 Heltah Skeltah would go on to release two more albums: 1998's Magnum Force and 2008's D.I.R.T..

 In the 2000s, Price established himself as a strong force in the underground hip hop community.
 He was featured on Grand Theft Auto 3's GAME FM radio station in 2001.
 In 2005, Price released his first solo album Monkey Barz, to critical acclaim.
 He followed this in 2007 with Jesus Price Supastar and Mic Tyson in 2012.

 Price was interviewed on the online series Grand Angel TV in 2008 and 2010, with Paid Dues performance footage alongside Boot Camp Clik and Dru Ha, respectively.

 In 2011, Price was a judge on the Ultimate MC TV show alongside Royce da 5'9", Organik, Planet Asia, and Pharoahe Monch.
 Also in 2011, he formed the group Random Axe with Guilty Simpson and producer Black Milk.

 He had a planned collaborative album with rapper Ill Bill in the works, called The Pill.
 Songs in the Key of Price, a mixtape recorded before Price's death, was released posthumously on August 21, 2015.
 The posthumous release of his fourth studio album, Imperius Rex, followed in August 2017.

+Other posthumous releases include Price's verse on fellow rapper Bruse Wane's 2016 song "Venom", which also featured Big Pun's son Chris Rivers.
+Dj Premier posted "Venom" on his website Premier Wuz Here, and acknowledged Price's guest appearance as "likely his last guest verse".
+The song was declared "an instant classic" by HIPHOPDX.

 Death

 On August 8, 2015, Price died at the age of 43.
-Details were not immediately available, but a statement from his reps confirmed his death, while adding that he died in his sleep.
+A statement from his label confirmed his death, while adding that he died in his sleep.
 "It is with beyond a heavy heart that Duck Down Music is sadly confirming that Sean Price passed away early this morning in his Brooklyn apartment, Saturday, August 8th, 2015," read the statement.
 "The cause of death is currently unknown, but it was reported that he died in his sleep.
 He's survived by his three children."